Facilities Management

 - $340,000 in incentives from PG&E Commercial Whole Building Performance Program

-- Electrical consumption will be reduced by more than 61%
+- Electrical consumption reduced by more than 61%

-- Extended life of LEDs will significantly reduce maintenance
+- Extended life of LEDs significantly reduces maintenance

-- Fewer lamp and ballast replacements will reduce operating costs
+- Fewer lamp and ballast replacements reduce operating costs

 - Retrofits result in annual savings of 8,646,693 kBtus